 The biggest health benefits kimchi offers have a lot to do with its abundant probiotics.
 Kimchi contains many strains of probiotics, primarily from the Lactobacillus family.
 But unlike the countless probiotic supplements you can find on grocery store shelves — which usually only provide a handful of probiotic strains and are thus something of a monocrop — fermented foods like kimchi can provide millions of distinct varieties of live microbes.
 It’s this diversity in microbes that turns out to be of greatest value to your gut health.

 Diversity is so great because the wide variety of strains make sure that a problematic strain of bacteria can’t take over your gut and create harm.
 No matter what comes along, there’s always an antidote to keep it in its place!
 With all those varieties fighting it out for limited resources, the good bacteria can keep the not-so-good ones in check.

-So, what health benefits does kimchi provide, specifically?
+So, why is kimchi good for you?
+And just what health benefits does kimchi provide, specifically?
 Quite a few, actually!